 There are many techniques to learn in crochet.
-Understanding crochet hook sizes is just part of the knowledge you need to acquire.
+Understanding crochet hook sizes are just part of the knowledge you need to acquire.
 Don’t worry.
-It’s simple and the charts below will help you.
+It’s simple, and the charts below will help you.

 For a comprehensive look at all things hooks, please visit my post – Crochet Hooks – My Complete Guide To All The Different Types & Styles.

 Crocheting is such a wonderful craft, full of creative stitches, patterns, and beautiful yarns.
 Knowing about hooks is part of the learning.

 - What Are All The Sizes Of Crochet Hooks?

 - Crochet Thread Hook Sizes / Steel Hook Crochet Sizes

 - How Do You Know What Size Crochet Hook To Use?